This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy is clean and tidy and provides a safe and appropriate environment for people to access its services.
+The pharmacy is generally clean and tidy and provides a safe and appropriate environment for people to access its services.
 It has a consultation room for people to have private conversations.
 And the pharmacy is kept secure from unauthorised access.

 Principle 4.
 Services, including medicines management